AntonioHollerman/DataProjects/README.md

 was collect and processed it was then saved as a pandas data frame.
 With the data ready to be handled I wanted to test te correlation between the length of the title of the book with its rating.
 It resulted in an R coefficient of -0.3273372802263818 stating the two values are not co related.

+### Stock Analysis
+In this project I gather information on tesla stocks (TLSA) and game stop stocks (GME).
+I gather history of the stock past worth using the yfiance python module and used the Ticker class then the history() method on the instance to do so.
+I also parsed a website using BeautifulSoup module to extract data on the revenue of the stocks by extracting the table with the data from the website.
+The websites I got the data from was [Tesla](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-PY0220EN-SkillsNetwork/labs/project/revenue.htm) and [Game Stop](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-PY0220EN-SkillsNetwork/labs/project/stock.html).
+ ##### Purpose
+ I was able to display the data in a graph to see if the trend of the stock values and determine if it will be a safe investment to buy some tesla or game stop stocks